 Find And Remove Duplicate Data using Power Query

 Select the range that you want to add to the Power Query Editor.
-Select the Data Tab, in the ‘Get and Transform’ section, choose the ‘From Table / Range’ option.
+Then, select the Data Tab in the ‘Get and Transform’ section, choose the ‘From Table / Range’ option.

 Now the Power Query window appears.
-Select the first column, in this case, ‘Rep’.
-Right-click and apply the ‘Remove Duplicates’ command.
+In this case, select the first column, ‘Rep.’ Right-click and apply the ‘Remove Duplicates’ command.